Sean-Bradley/TowerSim/README.md

-# TowerSim.com
-Towersim ATC Tower Simulator
+# Towersim ATC Tower Simulator

 TowerSim is a 360 degree air traffic control tower simulator designed to be used in the training of aerodrome controllers.

 TowerSim can be set up to simulate any airport provided the geographical co-ordinates of the runways, taxiways, parking bays and navaids for the area are supplied.

 Configuring airports is a relatively easy process, with a very basic version of FIMP being completed in a week.
-Once the configuration files, that describe the airportâ€™s GPS locations and the photos, are processed, the aircraft can accept commands and be directed around the environment.
+Once the configuration files, that describe the airport's GPS locations and the photos, are processed, the aircraft can accept commands and be directed around the environment.

 Aircraft data and appearance is easily editable so creating aircraft that resemble the local traffic is possible.